amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

-Taken together, this validates Sediyapu Krishna Bhat's argument that `iṁ`, `iṁda` etc. are ablative suffixes in Kannada, not only from the perspective of semantics and usage, but also from the Proto-Dravidian third-person proximal demonstrative pronominal root and the linguistic and grammatical processes that act on it.
+Taken together, this validates Sediyapu Krishna Bhat's argument that `iṁ`, `iṁda` etc. are ablative suffixes in Kannada, not only from the perspective of semantics and usage, but also from the Proto-Dravidian third-person proximal demonstrative pronominal root and the linguistic and grammatical processes that act on (or make use of) it.
 *This inexorably leads to the conclusion that the ablative/instrumental suffix `iṁ` in Kannada and the Proto-Dravidian third-person proximal demonstrative pronominal root `im̐`/`ɪ̃` are one and the same.
 I.e., Kannada has put the third-person proximal demonstrative pronominal root (`im̐`/`ɪ̃`) to use as the ablative/instrumental suffix too.*